 They arrive, begin dropping survey charges and in short order discover two things: that Brooks’s theory about the Earth being largely hollow is true.
 And they’ve woken the king of Skull Island.
 And things much, much worse than him…

-Directed by Jordan Vogt-Roberts (The excellent Kings Of Summer) and written by Dan Gilroy and James Borenstein and with a story by Gilroy and John Gatins, Kong is a movie you are not going to see coming.
+Directed by Jordan Vogt-Roberts (the excellent Kings Of Summer) and written by Dan Gilroy and James Borenstein and with a story by Gilroy and John Gatins, Kong: Skull Island is a movie you are not going to see coming.
 That’s especially weird to say about a film featuring a gorilla the size of an angry skyscraper but there is much, much more going on here than the trailers have suggested.

 Sam’s On Top Form

 To say Jackson is good seems like a given but he really is here.
 Packard isn’t a villain, he’s a man pushed too far outside his comfort zone who reacts the only way he knows how.
 He does terrible things, he gets his men killed but you understand why.
 Like Kong, he’s not a monster.
 Like Kong, it’s sometimes hard to tell.
 The closest thing to the role you’ve seen before is probably Michael Biehn as Coffey in The Abyss.
 Jackson is less tragic but no less human and he’s a good anchor for much of the movie.

 Which is a relief as most of the other big name talent on deck gets surprisingly little to do.
 Tom Hiddleston is great as Conrad but his arc begins and ends with his father’s cigarette lighter.
 Likewise, Brie Larson’s Mason Weaver is required to do little other than be a civilian eye on the action.
 She gets a nicely-reworked and very subtle do-over of the plot you expect her to get though and Larson’s physicality and wit bring a lot more to the role than the script does.